Quer3000/Randomizer-V2/README.md

 - NEED TO FIX CHORUS-FRUIT _ TREES

-- FIX CACTUS, BAMBOO; SUGARCANE; KELP BEING DESTROYED BY PISTONS OR BREAKING THE BLOCK BELOW
+- FIX CACTUS, BAMBOO; SUGARCANE; KELP BEING DESTROYED BY PISTONS

 - FOUND A BUG AT CRAFTING (if you press a slot and change the item, it randomizes the other item... for you)